 A few years ago, I was invited to appear on a TV program.
 At the time I thought, on one hand (or foot!) this exposure could really boost my business.
 However, the way this program portrayed people with disabilities was totally against everything I stood for.
 There was no way I was going to stand alongside what looked like a circus or freak show.
 Saying no to that was easy.

-Then while filming Right Footed, filmmaker Nick Spark suggested that I travel with Handicap International.
+Then while filming Right Footed, filmmaker Nick Spark suggested that I travel with HI.
 After thinking about the difference I could make and all I could learn by visiting other countries with HI, there was no way I was going to say no. Four years later and I’m about to make two more international visits with them (stay tuned for more on that!).
 I went with my gut and chose to say yes, because I wanted to.

 Another big reason I sometimes say no: work-life balance.
 Living the life of a global speaker can be exhausting.
 I don’t have a consistent schedule.
 I’m in the air a ton and when I am on the ground, I’m dealing with jet lag.
 Don’t get me wrong, I love what I do, but there are times I crave a regular routine.
 Having work-life balance is critical in order to be successful.
 I say yes to the opportunities that are most important to me.